The Crime Scene

 There will be consequences for breaking the Law in game, but they can (and should) be fun, and work to forward your narrative goals for your character.

-This is not to say that the Justices of Sin are bastions of morality or that the San Saba Board is always going to be judicious in the laws they pass, but we wanted to let you know that no matter which side of the law your LC ends up on, we’re on your side to make sure that experience is still fun.
+This is not to say that the Justices of Sin are bastions of morality or that a town is always going to be judicious in the laws they pass, but we wanted to let you know that no matter which side of the law your LC ends up on, we’re on your side to make sure that experience is still fun.